proepkes/UnityLockstep/README.md

 [![Discord](https://img.shields.io/discord/413156098993029120.svg)](https://discord.gg/F9hJhcX)

-Initial commit was targeting the following protocol: https://www.reddit.com/r/Unity3D/comments/aewepu/rts_networking_simulate_on_serverbeat/.
-It turned out that bad network conditions made the game unplayable.
-The project has shifted to an architecture you see below.

 Currently the rollback of adding and changing entities should be stable.
 If you spawn or navigate entities in multiple game-instances, all simulations will end up in a synced state, no matter how many packets drop or how high the lag is.
 Clientside prediction makes sure that local commands are executed under any condition.